root-project/root/README/ReleaseNotes/v616/index.md

 ### TRef

-* Improve thread scability of TRef.
+* Improve thread scalability of TRef.
 Creating and looking up a lot of TRef from the same processID now has practically perfect weak scaling.

 ## I/O Libraries